 The approved icon list was converted to imagery through photography and drawing.

 The collaged images have been set into a 5’ x 5’ stencil, that will be tiled to give the appearance of a giant swath of torn, concrete wallpaper running along Sepulveda.
-We have framed empty zones within the graphic that where originally for portraits of people within the community to be displayed.
-However it was decided by a few community members that the portraits be removed from the design.

-The artwork is placed above the maximum vine growth line, however, the “floral” nature of the pattern is designed to complement the wall’s landscaping plan and embrace areas where the artwork may become obscured by the vines.
+The artwork is placed above the maximum vine growth line, however, the “floral” nature of the pattern is designed to complement the wall’s landscaping plan and embrace areas where the artwork may become obscured by the future vines.

-site: Sepulveda Pass
+site: 405 Freeway / Sepulveda Pass

 commissioning Agent: Metro

 dimensions: 20’ x’ 1500’

 description: Water blasted graphic stenciled into retaining walls.
 Subject matter for iconography was provided by local community members through crowdsourcing.
 Through workshops and an online forum, ideas were shared and eventually formed the collaged image.

 Special Thanks: Machine Histories, Wen Han, Edwin Cho, Ed Henry